 Overcrowding is an important measure to help determine if there is adequate housing stock for the population.
-Figure 52: Occupants per Room by Tenure, 2019 identifies the number of units that are considered by the federal government as Overcrowded (more than one occupant per room) and Severely Overcrowded (1.5 or more occupants per room).
+Figure 55: Occupants per Room by Tenure, 2019 identifies the number of units that are considered by the federal government as Overcrowded (more than one occupant per room) and Severely Overcrowded (1.5 or more occupants per room).
 In 2019, there were an estimated 50 Overcrowded housing units in Orland, which was 2.0% of all units, and 42 Severely Overcrowded units, which was 1.6% of all units.
 All of the Overcrowded units are owner-occupied, while all of the Severely Overcrowded units are renter-occupied.
-(Note that the 2,552 estimated total number of housing units is for a different year (2019) and from a different source (U.S. Census Bureau) than the estimated number of housing units shown in Figure 46: Housing Units by Type, 2010 and 2020.
+(Note that the 2,552 estimated total number of housing units is for a different year (2019) and from a different source (U.S. Census Bureau) than the estimated number of housing units shown in Figure 49: Housing Units by Type, 2010 and 2020.
+As shown in Figure 56: Overcrowding, in approximately half the City, 5 to 10 percent of persons are in overcrowded housing situations while less than 5 percent are in severe overcrowding situation as shown in Figure 57: Severe Overcrowding.

-Figure 52: Occupants per Room by Tenure, 2019
+Figure 55: Occupants per Room by Tenure, 2019